 If Americans might be expected to jump to conclusions in one particular area, it’s health.
-We are a nation, after all, that legitimized “8 Minute Abs” and created a near-infinite list of everyday objects that cause cancer, all the while sinking deeper and deeper into our own obesity epidemic.
+We are a nation, after all, that legitimized “8 Minute Abs” and created a near-infinite list of everyday objects that increase the risk for cancer, all the while sinking deeper and deeper into our own obesity epidemic.
 Given the public’s familiarity with “fake news” and the sheer volume of health information available today, it can be nearly impossible to discern fact from fiction.
-That said, some intranational demographics proved more gullible than others when it came to believing the health information they read.
+That said, some people proved more gullible than others when it came to believing the health information they read.

-We showed over 1,000 Americans a list of nearly 50 health myths and facts (all confirmed as such by at least three reputable sources) and asked them to select the statements they believed to be true.
+We showed over 1,000 Americans a list of myths and several facts (all confirmed as such by at least three reputable sources) and asked them to select the statements they believed to be true.
+For the purposes of our study below, we only visualized the myths.
 We also talked to health professionals about the potential consequences of believing particular health claims.
-Continue scrolling to see if you’re unknowingly buying into the same health myths as some of the American demographics you belong to.
+Continue scrolling to see if you’re unknowingly buying into the same health myths as some of the people in your demographic.

 Human Health Perceptions

 All myths studied were broken into five health-related categories: medicine, nutrition, fitness, sex, and miscellaneous.
 Overall, Americans bought into nutrition myths more easily than any other health category.
 In fact, it was the only one of the five health categories studied in which more than half of our respondents believed one or multiple health myths to be true.

 Americans proved unknowledgeable in other areas as well, with as much as 5 percent or more believing in at least one myth from the sex, fitness, and medicine categories.
 Sitting close to the TV will negatively affect your eyesight?
 Not true, but only a little more than half of the respondents got that one right.
 Do people only use 10 percent of their brain?
 Not true.
 And where does the myth that our hair and fingernails continue to grow after death even come from?
 Nearly a third of participants believed that one too.